eeftenslab/eeftenslab.github.io/index.md

 group: home
 ---

-# Welcome to the Fraser Lab!
+# Welcome to the Eeftens Lab!
 {: .display-4}
 <br>
-We are part of the [Department of Bioengineering and Therapeutic Sciences](http://bts.ucsf.edu/), the [Macromolecular Structure Group](http://msg.ucsf.edu/), and the [California Institute of Quantitative Biosciences (QB3)](http://qb3.org/).
+We are part of the [Radboud Institute Molecular Life Sciences and Faculty of Science](http://https://www.ru.nl/science/rimls/about//), the [Cell Biology group](https://www.ru.nl/science/rimls/research/cell-biology/), at the [Radboud University Nijmegen](http://ru.nl/).
 {: .welcomefont}

 ![Fraser lab logo](static/img/logo/jf_retreat_logo.svg){:style="max-width: 100%; height: auto;"}

-Research in the lab is focused on discovering the fundamental principles of macromolecular structure and dynamics.
-We are interested in defining conformational states that are essential for function and understanding how conformational transitions couple to biological mechanisms.
+Research in the lab is focused on discovering the fundamental principles of chromatin organisation.
 {: .welcomefont}

-We are located in Genentech Hall at the Mission Bay Campus of UCSF.
+We are located in the RIMLS research tower on the Radboud University Campus.
 {: .welcomefont}